spion/genny/README.md

 # usage examples

-Call your async functions with yield and pass them a resume function:
+Spawn a generator task.
+From within your task, call your async functions with yield and pass them a resume function instead of a callback:

 ```js
 genny.run(function* (resume) {